-- (a) The Frequency Indicator (FI) represents the total Regulation FCAS requirement identified by AEMO's AGC in a given 4-second period, and is sourced directly from AEMO's AGC SCADA dataset. - (b) Contribution Factor calculations include an FI weighting component based on the significance of a given deviation, and its direction (whether it increases or decreases the need for Regulation FCAS). - (c) More information on the FI value calculation is provided in clause 5.2.4.
+- (a) The Frequency Indicator (FI) represents the total Regulation FCAS requirement identified by AGC in a given 4-second period, and is sourced directly from AGC SCADA dataset. - (b) Contribution Factor calculations include an FI weighting component based on the significance of a given Deviation, and its direction (whether it increases or decreases the need for Regulation FCAS). - (c) More information on the FI value calculation is provided in section 5.2.4.